radicalbarracuda/sf-feminist-book-club/README.md

 bundle exec jekyll serve
 ```
 For more information about Jekyll development, check out the [usage documentation](https://jekyllrb.com/docs/usage/) on the platform's site.

+## Code of Conduct

+In order to have a more open and welcoming community, Radical Barracuda adheres to a [code of conduct](docs/CONTRIBUTING.md).

+Please adhere to this code of conduct in any interactions you have in this community.
+It is strictly enforced on all repositories, websites, and resources.
+If you encounter someone violating these terms, please let a maintainer (@dashland, @lizhubertz, @pamo) know and we will address it as soon as possible.